allenloves/SuperSampler/README.md

 UnitTesting is installed along with KDTree Quark while SuperSampler is installed.
 However it has not updated with new version of SuperCollider for a while which caused a compatibility issue.
 To solve this, go to your downloaded-quarks/UnitTesting folder and delete everything inside.
 You will be good to go.

+**SCMIR**

+If you have already installed SCMIR in your extension folder, please remove the SCMIRExtensions quark.